 Chapter 43E - Expedited State Permitting Program

 The 43E Expedited State Permitting Program promotes the expedited permitting of commercial, industrial, residential and mixed-use projects on sites with dual designation as a "Priority Development Site" under M.G.L. c.
 43D and a "Growth District" by the Executive Office of Housing and Economic Development (EOHED).
 The program requires all state agencies, commissions, departments, and other state entities who participate in the Massachusetts Environmental Policy Act (MEPA) review process and are responsible for issuing permits for projects proposed on such sites to review and take final action on a permit application within 180 – 210 calendar days or else the permit is automatically granted.
-The program also encourages state permit issuing authorities to work together, wherever possible, to streamline the permit review process.

 In order to qualify for the 43E program, the project must be located entirely within a Growth District and 43D site.
 Communities with Growth Districts designated by EOHED have the opportunity to designate 43D Priority Development Sites within their Growth Districts, which will automatically make the site eligible for the 43E program.